nightfury3128/MakeUC2024/README.md

   <h1>Phisherman - Phishing Email Detector</h1>
 </p>

-Phiserman is a Chrome Extension that detects potential phishing emails in Gmail and Outlook.
+Phisherman is a Chrome Extension that detects potential phishing emails in Gmail and Outlook.
 It scans emails, highlights suspicious content, and provides an easy-to-use interface to start and stop scans.

 ---